Skip to main content

 Date 12 Mar 2026

-The 2026 Schools White Paper represents the most significant education policy in over a decade.
-With major proposals on SEND reform, greater collaboration, system cohesion, and trust-led improvement, school and trust leaders are preparing for a period of significant operational, regulatory, and workforce change.
+The 2026 Schools White Paper sets out the most significant direction for education policy in over a decade.
+With proposals focused on SEND reform, stronger collaboration between schools, and a greater role for trusts in leading improvement, sector leaders are preparing for a period of significant change.

-Having heard Dr Tim Coulson speak at our National Education Leaders Conference, hosted through our education leadership network nEdEx, and through conversations with education leaders across the sector, it’s clear that the direction set out in the White Paper is ambitious.
+Having heard Dr Tim Coulson (Director General, Department for Education) speak at our National Education Leaders Conference, hosted through our education leadership network nEdEx, and through conversations with education leaders across the sector, one thing is clear: the White Paper sets out an ambitious direction for the future of the school system.

 For more than 30 years, our team at EPM has supported over 2,500 schools and 200 trusts with integrated HR, Payroll & Pensions, DBS & Safer Recruitment, and strategic growth services designed specifically for education.

-So, what do the key policy priorities mean for schools and trusts, and how can leaders begin preparing now?
+So, what do the key priorities in the White Paper mean for schools and trusts in practice?

 Let's take a look at the leading policies: